Tools1000/packager1000/README.md

 Tools for code-signing and notarization of Java applications for Apple macOS

-## General HowTo Code-signing and Notarization for macOS
+## HowTo Code-signing and Notarization for macOS

 ### Tell Apple about your App